- Base Biograd n/M

 National park routes- if you long for peace and quiet we recommend destinations such as National park Kornati, Park of nature Telašćica, Dugi otok, Vrgada, Skradin, Prvić, the bay of Žirje.
 Further down, towards south, Vis, Korčula, National park Mljet, Šolta and, on the north, Rab, Krk, Cres, Susak etc. All this islands and little towns offer amazing bays, beaches, good food and wine and special features that you can explore.

-All sailing recommendations from Biograd you can find at link bellow:
+All sailing recommendations from Biograd you can find here.

 The cost of the mooring fee depends on the size of the yacht, and it ranges from marina to marina.
 If you have already chosen your sailing route, you can easily find out the prices on the official websites of the marinas where you plan to berth.